resources index

 Niño Ricardo

-Melchor de Marchena (1907-1980).
-The p-i-p form of alzapúa reached its summit in the hands of the great Melchor de Marchena.
-His absolute rhythmic mastery found fertile ground in this technique, which he used constantly throughout his recording career.
-In the idea seen below, we can observe his brilliant use of the dramatic starts and stops that characterize his playing.
-In 1950, he recorded this falseta with Pastora in the soleá "Las fatigas me ahogaban."
+Melchor de Marchena (1907–1980).
+The p-i-p fingering reached its summit in the hands of the great Melchor de Marchena.
+Applying his absolute rhythmic mastery to this mechanism, he developed a surprisingly expressive and soulful means of expression.
+The following falseta, recorded with Pastora in 1950 in the soleá "Las fatigas me ahogaban," is an example of the dramatic starts and stops that characterize his playing.
 The notes in parentheses are not actually heard on the recording.
 Capo at the fourth fret.
-The idea is heard at 0:14.

 (click here to listen)